ptavarez/rank-it-up/README.md

 A problem I know I will need to solve in the near future is within the match function.
 I want to be able to create fields where a user can choose two players or teams and then be able to select only one of those as the winner or loser.

 For now, this client has all the necessary fields to meet requirements.
 The MVP is actually fairly simple.
 As time goes on, this applicaion will change and grow more complex.
 Even so, as long as I stay organized, things should still flow smoothly.

+Here's a list of things I need to work on:
+- Add match resource to client and have it communicate with the API
+- Create a match function
+- Create a standings section